 The "M" Award is the highest recognition bestowed upon students, faculty, staff and administrators on the SMU Campus.
 The recipients' efforts have been continuous during their years at the University and are not limited to a narrow vested interest.
 The “M” Award honorees are an inspiration to others, giving unselfishly of their time and talents in order to make the University, and indeed the world, a better place.

-Nominee must be a student who will graduate during Spring 2013 commencement (undergraduate or graduate) or a faculty/staff member with at least 6 years of continuous employment at SMU.
+Nominee must be a student who will graduate by August 2014 (undergraduate or graduate) or a faculty/staff member with at least 6 years of continuous employment at SMU.
 The "M" Award may only be received once.
 Previous recipients are not eligible.

 The Presidential Award of Excellence - Scholar/Leader is given to an outstanding student leader who has shown qualities of leadership which have benefited the SMU community.